Jeremiah0175/Portfolio/README.md

 An interactive Power BI dashboard used to report and explore sales trends can be found here: [link].

-#Data Structure & Initial Checks
+# Data Structure & Initial Checks

+The company’s main database structure, as seen below, consists of four tables: adidas_sales, product_catalog, region_lookup, and retailer_info, with a total of approximately 9,000 records.
+These tables collectively capture sales transactions, product information, regional mapping, and retailer details.